-Unless you’re built like a basketballer, particularly if you have a taller truck or SUV, you’re going to need a ladder.
+You will need a ladder unless you’re built like a basketballer, particularly if you have a taller truck or SUV.
 Reaching the centerline of the roof can be a stretch, even for taller-than-average drivers.
 Get a sturdy, safe step ladder, and be sure it has a solid footing when you use it.

 Dishwashing soap isn’t going to cut it.
-It would help if you had soap made specifically for washing cars.
-The good news is that there are plenty of versions out there, from your high-end soaps from Mothers or Meguiar’s to generic label soaps.
-These soaps will go above and beyond dish detergent, with special formulations to help get the best results on modern paints.
+It would help if you had soap explicitly made for washing cars.
+The good news is that plenty of versions are out there, from your high-end soaps from Mothers or Meguiar’s to generic label soaps.
+These soaps will go above and beyond dish detergent with unique formulations to help get the best results on modern paints.

 Forget sponges.
-Sponges can drag debris across your car’s finish and can hold on to dirt.
+Sponges can drag debris across your car’s finish and hold onto dirt.
 Like those from Chemical Guys, a microfiber chenille mitt will trap the debris and prevent scratches and swirls.
 It’s also a nice hands-on part of the process and allows you to wash anywhere you can get your hand – even spaces that brushes and mops can’t quite get.

 Alternatively, a wash mop extends your reach, particularly if you have short arms or aren’t comfortable on a ladder.
 While it doesn’t have the wash mitt’s feel – and won’t be quite as good for washing in tight areas – it can cover more ground faster.

-Not drying your car allows water to evaporate, leaving any minerals in it behind.
-This produces spotting, and even though you’ve washed the car or truck, it will still look dirty and unwashed.
+Not drying your car allows water to evaporate, leaving any minerals behind.
+This produces spotting; even though you’ve washed the car or truck, it will still look dirty and unwashed.
 Drying prevents water spots and swirls – look for micro-fiber towels; they work best!